 There’s a sort of sweet spot when we’re talking size.
 The right travel steamer will be small enough to easily pack in your suitcase, but large enough it can produce at least 10 minutes of steam (preferably).

 Basically, you want it to hold at least half a cup of water without taking up too much space.

-Still, it should be worth noting that the best travel steamer for suits is not necessarily going to be the best travel steamer for a wedding dress, so getting something adjustable is always better if possible.
+Still, it should be worth noting that the perfect travel steamer for suits is not necessarily going to be the optimal travel steamer for a wedding dress, so getting something adjustable is always better if possible.